 Chair Person: Carroll Fencil

 Pastor: Father Milan Dimic

-The St. Emery Parish Finance Committee meets the third Tuesday of January, April, July and October.
-The Committee provides guidance in matters concerning financial needs of the church.
+The St. Emery Parish Finance Committee meets quarterly in January, April, July and October.
+The Committee provides guidance in matters concerning financial needs of the Church.

 Following are the members of the Finance Committee: